What is in this leaflet

 - signs of frequent or worrying infections such as fever, severe chills, sore throat or mouth ulcers

-- blood in the urine or bowel motions
+- Dark urine or blood in the urine or bowel motions

 - severe upper stomach pain, often with nausea and vomiting.

 The above list includes serious side effects that may require medical attention.
 Serious side effects are rare.

 If any of the following happen, stop taking Azithromycin Mylan and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 - sudden signs of allergy such as rash, itching or hives on the skin, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or trouble breathing